Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-cosmos-db.md

 After you run this command, it may take a few minutes to create your Azure Cosmos DB account.

-### Create a database with the Azure Cosmos DB Core (SQL) API
+### Create a database with Azure Cosmos DB for NoSQL

-To create the pet-supplies database with the Core (SQL) API, run the following command:
+To create the pet-supplies database with Azure Cosmos DB for NoSQL, run the following command:

 ```azurecli
 az cosmosdb sql database create -g pet-supplies-demo-rg --account-name
 pet-supplies-demo -n pet-supplies
 ```

-### Create a container with the Azure Cosmos DB Core (SQL) API
+### Create a container with Azure Cosmos DB for NoSQL

 Before you create a container for your Azure Cosmos DB database, you need to be sure of your data model and establish a partition key.
 A partition key is an immutable property on a document that is used to group documents logically.